damianoneill/healthbot/docs/quickstart.md

 > Implementing OpenConfig with gRPC for JUNOS Telemetry Interface requires that you download and install a package called Network Agent if your Juniper Networks device is running a version of JUNOS OS with Upgraded FreeBSD.
 For all other versions of JUNOS OS, the Network Agent functionality is embedded in the software.
 Versions of JUNOS prior to 18.3R1 may require the OpenConfig and Network Agent packages installed.

-After logging into the cli, the Device must be configured for gRPC as follows:
+After logging into the CLI, the Device must be configured for gRPC as follows:

 ```console
 [edit system services]